eProsima/Fast-DDS-docs/docs/fastdds/troubleshooting/troubleshooting.rst

 This section offers hints and pointers to help users with navigating through the documentation while troubleshooting issues.

-* Although Fast DDS' UDP default transport is designed to work in most network environments, it may encounter certain limitations when operating over WiFi or within lossy networks conditions.
-In these cases, it is advisable to utilize the ``LARGE_DATA`` profile, which has been specifically optimized for these scenarios.
+* Although UDP/SHM default transports of Fast DDS are designed to work in most network environments, they may encounter certain limitations when operating over WiFi or within lossy network conditions.
+In these cases, it is advisable to set up the ``LARGE_DATA`` configuration, which has been specifically optimized for these scenarios.
 The ``LARGE_DATA`` profile limits the use of UDP solely to the :ref:`PDP discovery<disc_phases>` phase, employing the more reliable TCP/SHM for the remainder of the communication process.
 Its implementation can be accomplished by simply configuring the ``FASTDDS_BUILTIN_TRANSPORTS`` environment variable, or alternatively through XML profiles or via code.
 For more information, please refer to :ref:`use-case-tcp-multicast`.

   .. tabs::